-The California agency primarily responsible for fuel taxes is the State Board of Equalization (BOE).
+The California agency primarily responsible for fuel taxes is the California Department of Tax and Fee Administration (CDTFA).
 Interstate fuel users who operate a qualified motor vehicle in California and another state or a Canadian province are required to be licensed for fuel tax purposes.

 For fuel used on California highways, all fuel types other than gasoline must be accounted for.

-Commercial interstate fuel users in California must have one of the following licenses:
+Commercial interstate fuel users in California must have one of the following licenses or permit:

 Legal Truck Access